jacobslusser/JwtAuthRenewWebApi/docs/Sliding-Expiration.md

 });
 ```

-In practice, we would actually probably store the JWT in `localStorage` or `sessionStorage` but you get the idea.
+In practice, we would probably store the `token` in `localStorage` or `sessionStorage` and not a simple in-memory variable, but you get the idea.